Fex-zi/Tech/README.md

 #clone git branch
 git clone -b 1.31 https://github.com/ggelashvili/learnphptherightway-project.git

-# Create a new branch for your feature
+# Create a new branch and go into it
 git checkout -b feature-login

+#OR

+#Seperate Function to create and eneter into branch
+git branch feature-login
+git checkout feature-login

 # Stage and commit your changes
 git add .